yididiel7/example-nvim-plugin/lua/greetings/rtp-correction.md

-# However, this didn't work for me, so I found a solution where you instead open nvim with
+# However, this did work for me, and I found a solution where you instead open nvim with

 ```$ nvim -c "set rtp+=."```